ombulabs/blog/_posts/2019-07-29-vim-basics.markdown

 ## INSERT - The mode where you can "insert" text
-  You problay were wondering, how do I actually write something into vim, well... this is the mode where you can do that.
+  You probably were wondering, how do I actually write something into vim, well... this is the mode where you can do that.

   You enter INSERT mode by pressing the letter `i`.
 In this mode you'll use you keyboard like in any other editor, vim will not behave special when you are in this mode.